AnishKajan/ClauseForge-AI/README.md

-# LexiScan AI Contract Analyzer
+# ClauseForge AI Contract Analyzer

 An enterprise-grade AI platform that helps lawyers, compliance officers, and businesses analyze, compare, and summarize contracts using Retrieval-Augmented Generation (RAG) powered by pgvector, LangChain, and Claude.